Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Introduction

 \section{Introduction}

 In this paper, we focus on the deterministic unconstrained optimization problem

-where $f \colon \R^d \to \R$ is a smooth function.
+where $f \colon \R^d \to \R$ is an $(L_0, L_1)$-smooth function.
 With the rise of deep learning, ensuring efficient convergence has become increasingly critical.
 Traditional optimization methods, such as the gradient descent method and its variants, often rely on assumptions like Lipschitz-smoothness to guarantee convergence rates.
 However, in modern machine learning problems, these assumptions might be too restrictive, especially when optimizing deep neural network models.

-In experiments provided in~\parencite{zhang2019gradient}, it was shown that the norm of the Hessian correlates with a norm of the gradient of a loss when training neural networks.
-This observation motivated the authors to introduce a new, more realistic assumption on a function class named $(L_0, L_1)$-smooth.
-The class of $(L_0, L_1)$-smooth functions includes the class of Lipschitz-smooth functions.
-Also, they provided the convergence rate of the gradient method with fixed, normalized, and clipped stepsizes for non-convex optimization and showed that normalized and clipped methods are favorable in the new setting.
-In recent years, many works have studied methods for solving $(L_0, L_1)$-smooth optimization problems.
-Despite this interest from the community, the existing convergence results are suboptimal in some important cases, and the analysis of such methods is not satisfactory.
+Experiments in~\parencite{zhang2019gradient} demonstrated that the Hessian norm correlates with the gradient norm of the loss when training neural networks.
+This observation led the authors to propose $(L_0, L_1)$-smoothness, a more realistic smoothness assumption that generalizes classical Lipschitz smoothness.
+They also analyzed the gradient method (GM) with fixed, normalized, and clipped stepsizes for nonconvex optimization, showing that normalized and clipped methods perform more favorably in the new setting.
+In recent years, numerous studies have investigated optimization methods under $(L_0, L_1)$-smoothness.
+However, despite growing interest, existing convergence results remain suboptimal in key cases, and the theoretical analysis of these methods is still incomplete.

-Motivated by this gap, the present work investigates properties of $(L_0, L_1)$-smooth functions and gradient methods for optimizing these functions.
-The following subsection discusses existing results for $(L_0, L_1)$-smooth optimization.
+To address this gap, this work explores the properties of $(L_0, L_1)$-smooth functions and investigates gradient methods for their optimization.

 \paragraph{Contributions.}